-The guide coat aids to identify the highs and lows of the colours because of using a darker colour over a lighter one, or vice versa.
-After identifying the contrast of the colours, you should sand efficiently to keep the surface as flat as possible.
+The guide coat aids to identify the highs and lows of the colors because of using a darker color over a lighter one, or vice versa.
+After identifying the contrast of the colors, you should sand efficiently to keep the surface as flat as possible.
 When you are spraying, the spray coat should be applied lightly and even.
 Do not rush the process as the spray will become runny.

 This is not such an important step.
 But if you plan to use a base coat, it is best to spray 2- 3 coats evenly.

-It is time to paint your favourite colour.
-Make sure you apply the colour evenly and apply up to three coats for achieving the desired result.
+It is time to paint your favorite color.
+Make sure you apply the color evenly and apply up to three coats for achieving the desired result.